Gregory Motton: Theatre and politics

 This book was commissioned by Oberon Books, but was rejected by them for publication.
 It is published by Levellers Press.
 It was accepted for sale in the Royal Court bookshop by the Royal Court Artistic Director Dominic Cooke, despite its robust criticisms of that theatre.
 No more of Motton's plays were published by Oberon Books subsequent to that date.

-In December 2013 Motton published A Working Class Alternative to Labour a book outlining a collection of policies designed to remove poverty, by the means of a high statutory minimum wage and a return to manufacturing.
+In December 2013, Motton published A Working Class Alternative to Labour a book outlining a collection of policies designed to remove poverty, by the means of a high statutory minimum wage and a return to manufacturing.
 The central idea of the book is to shift money and economic activity from the top end of the economy to the lower end, and proposes a challenge to the predominance of large capital and its influence in our society, most notably by ending Britain's reliance on profits from investment in foreign industries (through investment banking) for the balance of payments.
 He proposes a return to what is called 'traditional banking' where money from current accounts is invested in domestic industries.
 He advocates free and untested access to grammar schools for all who want it, as a means of countering the predominance of a public school educated elite in positions of power.

 There is a section describing the workings of the European Union, and a critique of its lack of democratic accountability.
-He points out that the government of the EU (the executive) is not elected, and that the European Union elections, are only of MEPS and are therefore largely cosmetic since the executive is not drawn from the MEPS and cannot be removed by elections.
+He points out that the government of the EU (the executive) is not elected, and that the European Union elections, are only of MEPs, and are therefore largely cosmetic since the executive is not drawn from the MEPs and cannot be removed by elections.

 Motton portrays the EU as a largely capitalist organisation designed to drive down working class wages.
 He characterises the EU's appropriation of political power, by-passing democracy, as a coup d'état by the administrative classes of Europe.
 He gives evidence of a belief amongst EU leaders that political and economic decisions are best made without reference to democracy.
 This book is now in the House of Commons Library.

 Film

-For Two Cities Films he has written and directed four full-length feature films, that make up a quartet of films called The Four Gospels of Dracula the Messiah.
+For Two Cities Films, he has written and directed four full-length feature films, which make up a quartet of films called The Four Gospels of Dracula the Messiah.
 Filming began in 2017 and ended in 2021.
-They are;
+They are: